papaspace/microPFD/README.md

 ## Installation and Usage
 Installation:
 1. Download the iOS App Pythonista 3 to your iOS device (iPhone or iPad).
-2. Open Pythonista 3, go to the 'Settings' menu and select 'Default Interpreter: Python 2.7'
-3. Make a new script (e.g. 'pfd_installer.py'), and copy-paste the following code:
+2. Make a new script (e.g. 'pfd_installer.py'), and copy-paste the following code:
 ```
 import urllib, os